 One of the most common questions I get asked is, What is your favorite Bible translation?
 Since I’m a bit of a “Bible junkie,” picking one is a bit of a challenge.
-However, I have narrowed it down to four!
+However, I have narrowed it down to five!
+(BTW…There’s a really good reason behind each one.)

 Here’s where we’re headed in this post…

-- Third…I’ve posted an infographic with the “reading level” of the 15 most popular Bible translations.
+- Second…I’ve posted an infographic with the “reading level” of the 15 most popular Bible translations.
 (Feel free to download and share.)

 New International Version (NIV) – This is the translation I grew up with.
 It just “sounds right” in my head.
 The NIV is popular, so it’s easy to find, has lots of resources that go with it, and there is a high percentage that people you discuss the Bible with (which I highly recommend) will be using it too.
 NOTE: The main change they made in the 2011 update is to take passage that have male pronouns – but aren’t truly gender specific – and translated them with either gender-neutral pronouns or “brothers and sisters” instead of “brothers.”
 Here’s the one I have.